 Bilingual Communications Manager

-As CanREA’s Communications Specialist, Lauren Scott (she/they) delivers the association’s dynamic social media presence, coordinates media relations, and assists with all manner of communications and marketing projects.
-Lauren has a Bachelor of Journalism from Carleton U and a certificate in data analytics.
+As CanREA’s Communications Specialist, Lauren Scott (they/she) delivers the association’s dynamic social media presence, coordinates media relations, and assists with all manner of communications and marketing projects.
+Lauren has a Bachelor of Journalism from Carleton University and a certificate in data analytics.
 Prior to joining CanREA, they spent five years as a multimedia journalist and copy editor at such titles as the Waterloo Chronicle, Hamilton Spectator, Canadian Press and Annex Business Media, where they handled digital communications, websites, newsletters, social media and analytics.
 Lauren has a passion for sustainability and spends her free time hiking and watching horror movies.
 Lauren is based near Toronto.